Naymul24/Web-App-DevOps-Project/README.md

 4. Adjust Alert Rules for CPU and Memory
 Alert rules have been fine-tuned to trigger alarms when CPU usage and memory working set percentage in the AKS cluster exceed 80%.
 Recognising the critical role of CPU and memory as pivotal resources in the AKS cluster, these adjusted alert rules serve as a proactive measure to notify promptly when these resources approach critical levels.
 The 80% threshold is strategically chosen to ensure early detection, allowing for timely interventions to prevent decreased application performance.
 This configuration aims to strike a balance between resource optimisation and responsiveness, ensuring that potential issues with CPU and memory utilisation are promptly identified and addressed.

+### AKS Integration with Azure Key Vault for Secrets Management

+The security of the application was significantly enhanced by eliminating hardcoded credentials within the code.
+The primary focus was on integrating Azure Key Vault, a secure and scalable secrets management service, into our application.
+The process involved creating, managing, and securely retrieving sensitive information using Key Vault, along with enabling managed identity for the AKS cluster to facilitate secure interaction with Key Vault.

+1. Creating Azure Key Vault
+   - Initiated the process by creating an Azure Key Vault.
+This vault serves as a secure repository for storing sensitive information, preventing the exposure of credentials within the application code.
+2. Assigning Key Vault Administrator Role
+   - To ensure proper management of secrets within the Key Vault, we assigned the Key Vault Administrator role to our Microsoft Azure ID user.
+This step granted the necessary permissions to efficiently handle secrets in the Key Vault.
+3. Creating Secrets in Key Vault
+   - Four crucial secrets, including the server name, server username, server password, and the database name, were created within the Key Vault.
+4. Enabling Managed Identity for AKS Cluster
+   - To facilitate secure authentication and interaction between the AKS cluster and Key Vault, managed identity was enabled for the AKS cluster.
+This step establishes a trust relationship between the AKS cluster and Key Vault.
+5. Assigning Key Vault Secrets Officer Role
+   - To empower the managed identity associated with the AKS cluster, the Key Vault Secrets Officer role was assigned.
+This role enables the retrieval and management of secrets from the Key Vault, ensuring the AKS cluster can securely access the required credentials.
+6. Integrating Azure Identity and Key Vault Libraries into Python Code
+   - With the foundational configurations in place, we seamlessly integrated the Azure Identity and Azure Key Vault libraries into the Python application code.
+This integration facilitates secure communication with Azure Key Vault, and the code was modified to use managed identity credentials.
+Additionally, the requirements file for the Docker image was updated to include the newly required libraries, ensuring a comprehensive and self-contained deployment.
+7. Local Testing and Deployment to AKS Cluster
+   - Extensive local testing was conducted to ensure seamless integration with Azure Key Vault.
+The application was verified to securely retrieve and utilise database connection details from Key Vault using managed identity credentials.
+Subsequently, the modified application was deployed to the AKS cluster using the established Azure DevOps CI/CD pipeline.
+End-to-end testing within the AKS environment validated the functionality of the application, showcasing secure access to Key Vault secrets directly from the Azure DevOps CI/CD pipeline.

+This task marks a pivotal achievement in fortifying the security posture of our application.
+By adopting best practices in secrets management and integrating with Azure Key Vault, we have significantly reduced the security risks associated with hardcoded credentials.
+The seamless deployment process through Azure DevOps ensures a robust and secure application environment.

 ### Prerequisites